JiankunWang912/MTPL/README.md

 # MTPL

-**Notice: The code and supplement will be announced after camera ready.**
+**Notice: The code and supplement will be released after camera ready.**